liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/03-configuring-user-audits.markdown

 ## Reporting Audit Events in Liferay's Logs and Console

-Follow these steps to use the Control Panel to configure the reporting of log events in @product@'s log and console:
+Follow these steps to use the Control Panel to configure the reporting of log events in @sharepoint@'s log and console:

 1. Go to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* and select *Audit* from the *Security* section.